Frequently Asked Questions

 What is palliative care?

-Palliative care is focused on comfort and compassion.
+Palliative care is focused on comfort and compassion, and the prevention and treatment of suffering.
 It treats the whole person, addressing physical, emotional, and spiritual needs.
 Working as a team, specially trained nurses, doctors, social workers, and spiritual counselors work closely with patients and families to support quality of life and relieve the symptoms of disease.
 Palliative care can be given at any stage of a disease, and is offered across Mission Hospice & Home Care’s continuum of care.
+Learn more about palliative care from our Chief Clinical Officer.

 What is home health care?